13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 move_and_slide()

-InputMap: Efficient Key Binding Management
+InputMap: Key Binding Management

 Godot InputMap